Shuudoushi/SecureOS/README.md

 * x1 T3 Data Card

 ## Installing
-At this time, there is three ways of installing.
+At this time, there are three ways of installing.

 1.)
 Installing from the floppy that ships with [OpenSecurity](https://github.com/PC-Logix/OpenSecurity), in which case you'll need the default username and password to login in and run 'install'.
 Running 'tmpaccountdel.lua' after install with allow you to make a new account on the system and remove the default user 'root' all with little to no hassle or headache.
 Default user is `root` default password is `root`.